Nadia-Shafaeipour/code_check_NL_workshop/README.md

 Scenario-Based Analysis: The script runs three different analyses for each scenario.
 These scenarios include simple detection of presence at stations, distinguishing between check-ins and check-outs, and considering specific lines in the network.

 # How to Use
 running the Jupyter notebook file "check_code.ipynb".
+Data will be read automatically .
 View Results: Observe the output that includes estimated sizes at each station per scenario and accuracy measurements.